 Here are some best practice tips from Shopify as well:

 For Image with text overlay banners, there is setting that might help you if your images are tall - Turn off parallax scroll and set Section height to: "Image height".

 When using parallax, cropping is used to help build the effect and thus reduces your ability to show a full image.
 Turning off parallax gives you a large display with less resizing occurring to fit the image.
 The slideshow section modules does not have parallax so this trick is only helpful for Image with text overlay sections.

 If you'd like to use a different height setting like tall or short when parallax is off, there is an option to push the image to the top rather than a centred position.

 Tall setting (image pushed down to begin from the top of image):

 To make that customization (works when parallax is turned off):

 Custom Code Option - Image with text overlay section

-If you're still having trouble with finding an image that works with both desktop and mobile, there is custom code you can use to add an option for a mobile-specific background image for the section, we have a tutorial (link below) that will allow you to set a mobile-specific background image.
-This won't apply to the slideshow section module but can be useful for the hero style banner on your homepage.
+If you're still having trouble with finding an image that works with both desktop and mobile, there is custom code you can use to add an option for custom mobile only and desktop only versions of both Image with text overlay and the slideshow.
+See the links below.